Snowflake-Labs/schemachange/README.md

 #### Yaml Jinja support

-The YAML config file supports the jinja templating language and has a custom function "env_var" to access environmental variables.
+The YAML config file supports the jinja templating language and has a custom function "env_var" to access environment variables.
 Jinja variables are unavailable and not yet loaded since they are supplied by the YAML file.
 Customisation of the YAML file can only happen through values passed via environment variables.